Identification and accountability

-The material adopted by Europe is polycarbonate, a durable medium, which is hard to counterfeit.
+Europe has adopted polycarbonate, a durable medium, which is hard to counterfeit.

-This solution is also more and more selected in North America and around the world.
+This solution is also becoming highly preferable around the world.

 What makes polycarbonate so exceptional?

-When laminated under heat and pressure without adhesives and not mixed with other plastics, the intertwined layers of polycarbonate make it virtually impossible to swap document information or photos without destroying the document.
+These intertwined polycarbonate layers provide a non-delaminable property, making it virtually impossible to swap document information or photos without destroying the document.

-It's the same material used to make bulletproof glass and you can hear the difference: polycarbonate driver's licenses are so rigid they sound like a compact disc when dropped.
+Polycarbonate is actually the same material used to make bulletproof glass, and you can hear the difference: polycarbonate driver's licenses are so rigid they sound like a compact disc when dropped.

 A wide range of cards, solutions, and services